 Another river that is widely popular as well as beautiful, Deerfield River is a Connecticut River tributary.
 Here guests can enjoy whitewater rafting, boating, fishing, and swimming with sections varying from mellow to class IV thrillers.

 25. Tuolumne River

 It is said to be one of California’s finest whitewater rivers.
 Many who have enjoyed their rafting adventure here comes back year after year.
 It is also a popular hiking and backpacking destination.

 South & Central America

 Rafting in this river is sure to be an amazing experience.
-Amongst the many adventure you will get to experience here are rock climbing, rappelling, whitewater rafting, kayaking, hiking and camping.
+Amongst the many adventures, you will get to experience here are rock climbing, rappelling, whitewater rafting, kayaking, hiking, and camping.
 Visitors can also rent one of the numerous cabins in the area with really friendly and accommodating cabin owners and guides.
-The river is magical with its literal translation of “painted by gods” which is to say it mildy, aptly named.
+The river is magical with its literal translation of “painted by gods” which is to say it mildly, aptly named.

 It is easily Costa Rica’s premier whitewater rafting river.
 The National Geographic even called it one of the world’s top 10 river trips in the world because of its stunning scenery.
 As with most tropical country, the country has numerous rainfalls but it will not even dampen the experience for you.
 Expect to see a lot of beautiful rain and tropical forest with towering waterfalls and of course, diverse wildlife.

 29. Apurimac River